 To make this happen, education (at school and at home) has to play an enormous role by not biasing children at an early age and by showing that fairness has no gender nor colour.

 Awareness of our own biases is also essential to start switching our perception and leading by example.
 By being aware of our daily action that might not be fair, we let the room for actions and dialogues.
 And to nowadays knowledge, engaging in dialogues and debates is one of the most powerful first step to #PressforProgress.

 Keen on joining the conversation?
-Looking to learn more on this important issue?
+Looking to learn more about this important issue?
 We recommend watching the videos shared throughout which should inspire you to continue fighting for a gender equal world.